Scrapy Notes

 Scrapy provides several different spider types.
 Some of the most common ones:

-- Spider - Takes a list of
+• Spider - Takes a list of start_urls and scrapes each one with a parse method.

-method. - CrawlSpider - Designed to crawl a full website by following any links it finds.
+• CrawlSpider - Designed to crawl a full website by following any links it finds.

-- SitemapSpider - Designed to extract URLs from a sitemap
+• SitemapSpider - Designed to extract URLs from a sitemap

 To create a new generic spider, run: